Farseer-NMR/FarSeer-NMR/Documentation/Code_Style_Guide_for_Developers.md

 ## Function call

-Whenever a function call cannot fit a single line, **all** arguments should be followed by newlines and an extra identation, closing the call should be aligned with args:
+Whenever a function call cannot fit a single line, **all** arguments should be followed by newlines and an extra indentation, closing the call should be aligned with args:

 Yes:
 ```